LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 });
 ```

-***Note:  Be sure to mention Bing maps and you can easily change the map type***

 This creates a map that can contain multiple layers in the `layers: []` object.
 In this case we are using a Tile layer.
 You can find all of the layer types [here](https://openlayers.org/en/v4.6.4/apidoc/ol.source.html).

-The `new ol.View` allows you to position the map at a certain lat long and zoom level.
+The `view` attribute allows us to position the map at a certain lat long and zoom level using an `ol.View` object.

 ## Add GeoJSON data

-Let's pull in some geojson data.
+Let's pull in some GeoJSON data.
 Open the [openflights-geojson](https://github.com/node-geojson/openflights-geojson) repo.

 Per the instructions, run the following command to install package: